 Disclaimer: The Blog on Indian coffee sector is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Coffee is world’s premiere caffeine provider, 2.5 billion cups are drunk everyday.
 It provides 54% of the world’s total caffeine, followed by tea and soft drinks.

 Coffee plant is woody shrub that is grown in subtropical and tropical climates.
 Coffee beans are seeds of this plant.
 There are two major types of coffee: Arabica and Robusta.
 Arabica coffee is generally considered superior to Robusta.
 About two thirds of world production is Arabica and one third Robusta.
 From planting, it takes three to five years before the coffee plant begins bearing cherries.
 This long lead time can create periods of supply-demand imbalance, as farmers plant coffee when prices are high but then do not produce a crop for several years, by which time circumstances may differ.

 Coffee beans are seeds of the coffee plant.
 Processing a coffee bean requires many stages of processing before it can be brewed into a cup of coffee.
 Coffee cherries are either plucked by hand or machine.
 The purpose of processing is to separate the coffee bean from the cherry and dry it.